RittmanMead/scripts/obi/init.d/README.md

 ## TODO / Known Issues

-* If the FMW_HOME is a symbolic link, the script gets very confused.
-WLS starts up under the symbolic path, whereas OPMN uses the actual path.
-Start/Stop should still work but the `status` option will give false-negatives.
 * Need to parse config.xml to get listen port for managed server, because the Essbase 8205 is really confusing things
 * Not set up for scaled-out deployments yet, or AdminServer on a separate host
 * If managed server stats in ADMIN mode, it still listens on the port but with no apps running